Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

         resourceGroup: <resourcegroup-name>
         name: <applicationgateway-name>

+        # Setting appgw.shared to "true" will create an AzureIngressProhibitedTarget CRD.
+        # This prohibits AGIC from applying config for any host/path.
+        # Use "kubectl get AzureIngressProhibitedTargets" to view and change this.
+        shared: false

     ################################################################################
     # Specify which kubernetes namespace the ingress controller will watch
     # Default value is "default"